 Sustainable investing considerations are integrated into Western Asset's governance and investment approach.
 Western Asset is a fixed income investor that focuses on long-term, fundamental value.
-We believe that these financially material ESG considerations as well as active management with issuers are key to delivering value to our clients.
+We believe that these financially material ESG considerations as well as active management with issuers are critical to delivering value to our clients.

-Western Asset's sustainable investing efforts are led by the Global Head of ESG Investments with our ESG Product Specialist, Sustainability Risk Managers and ESG Cross-Mandate Task Force.
-These activities are overseen by the Firm's ESGSSC.
+Western Asset's sustainable investing efforts are led by the Global Head of Sustainable Investments with our Sustainable Investment Product Specialist, Sustainability Risk Managers and Sustainable Investment Cross-Mandate Task Force.
+These activities are overseen by the Firm's SISSC.